puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 client [PuTTY](http://www.putty.org/).
 Connect to the Learning VM with the login `root` and password you noted from the splash page.  (e.g. `ssh root@<IPADDRESS>`) Be aware that it might take several minutes for the services in the PE stack to fully start after the VM boots.
+Once you're connected to the VM, we suggest updating the clock with `ntpdate`:

+    timedatectl list-timezones
+    timedatectl set-timezone <YOURTIMEZONE>
+    ntpdate time.apple.com

 5. You can access this Quest Guide via a webserver running on the Learning VM itself.
 Open a web broswer on your host and enter the Learning VM's IP address